Home / Coffee knowledge / G-Iota DF83 V2 Espresso Grinder - Single Dosing Review

 Design and Construction

 For espresso machines where the steam wand is on the right, the grinder can be placed to the left of the machine, and as a result, the cable can be routed under the espresso machine.
-However, for many espresso machines, the steam wand is on the left, and we explicitly do not recommend this if milk is frothed frequently.
+However, on many espresso machines, the steam wand is on the left, and we explicitly do not recommend this if milk is frothed frequently.
 The steam from frothing affects the grinding behavior of the beans, at least when they are in the bean hopper.
 For single dosing grinders, this may be negligible.

 kabel df83